 Now, visualize yourself walking with a certain presence, a way of carrying your body that projects self-confidence and inner strength.
 Picture yourself with regal posture, head held high, shoulders back, feeling tall, proud, and self-assured.
 With continued practice you will start looking and feeling like the self-confident person that you have always known you are.

 I have always loved the old saying “To be, act as if.”
 When you assume the body posture of a strong, energetic, and confident person, walking with a spring in your step and a smile on your face, you will find that the physiological changes also positively affect your mind and soul--lifting your spirits and sometimes even changing your whole outlook on life.

 Taking some time to pay attention to your posture and take care of your spine is an integral component of achieving optimal health and expressing your pure life energy.
 Remember, it is how you carry yourself that counts.
+We hope this healthy posture advice was helpful.
 Think strong, energetic, and confident!